 The list of accepted QoS flows shall be included in the PATH SWITCH REQUEST message within the Path Switch Request Transfer IE. The SMF shall handle this information as specified in TS 23.502 [10].

+The list of QoS flows which have been successfully established but the required PDU set QoS parameters are not accepted, if any, shall be included in the PATH SWITCH REQUEST message within the Path Switch Request Transfer IE.

 For each PDU session for which the Additional DL QoS Flow per TNL Information IE is included in the Path Switch Request Transfer IE of the PATH SWITCH REQUEST message, the SMF may use each included UP transport layer information as the downlink termination point for the included associated QoS flows for this PDU session split in different tunnels.